wetryingtodorock/getblock-docs/en/rpc-service/fuse/json-rpc/fuse_eth_getBlockTransactionCountByNumber.md

 ---
-title: fuse:eth_getBlockTransactionCountByNumber \[POST\]
+title: eth_getBlockTransactionCountByNumber - Fuse Network
-description: Returns the number of transactions in a block matching the given blocknumber.
+description: Example code for the eth_getBlockTransactionCountByNumber json-rpc method. Сomplete guide on how to use eth_getBlockTransactionCountByNumber json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters